mbeddr/mps-platform-docs/src/doc/docs/home/rcp.md

 !!! question "how to change (or turn off) the exception submission dialog?"

     - Remove all error handlers like [this](https://github.com/JetBrains/MPS/blob/master/workbench/mps-workbench/source/jetbrains/mps/ide/blame/IntelliJReporterReplacer.java#L34-L36).
     - Remove `<appender name="DIALOG" class="com.intellij.diagnostic.DialogAppender">` from the log.xml file.
 This will also disable the error pop ups in the IDE where you can see the exception.
+Note: There were some [changes related to the logging configuration](https://www.jetbrains.com/help/mps/migration-guide.html#changesinloggingconfiguration) in MPS 2022.2 where this answer is not valid anymore.

 !!! question "Where can you find the latest MPS and IntelliJ icons?"